 Output example (if you are not already logged in):

 Copy the lengthy URL and paste it into your browser.
-It will take you to a consent form that looks like this:
+It will ask you to choose an identity – as above, use either a Globus ID or Google account – and then it will take you to a consent form that looks like this:

 Click Allow to give the CLI app the necessary access and you will receive an authorization code.

 After entering the code at the terminal prompt, you will be logged in to the Globus CLI and in your /glade/u/home directory.
 You can use this authentication credential for 30 days before you will need to reactivate a mapped collection.
 Workflows that need longer collection access – to facilitate unattended file transfers, for example – can instead use guest collections.

 Using the CLI, it is possible to query your current mapped collection activation and also force Globus to reactivate it (thus extending your activation lifetime):